Storyboards in UX/UI Design

 1. Specific Scenario or User Story

 Each storyboard begins with a scenario that outlines the context and the problem the user faces.
-This scenario often has a persona or a specific role as the basis.
+This scenario often has a persona or a specific role as its basis.
 This helps teams to tailor the design to meet user needs and expectations.

 2. Visuals